Flor91/da-academy/0.1-python/questionare.md

-What does it mean?
+What does it mean?:

-"- Interpreted, object oriented, high-level programming language\n", "- Dynamic typing, dynamic binding\n",
+1. Interpreted, object oriented, high-level programming language
+2. Dynamic typing, dynamic binding
-"- Simple, easy to learn syntax, readability\n",
+3. Simple, easy to learn syntax, readability
-"- Modules and packages support\n",
+4. Modules and packages support
-"- Extensive standard library\n",
+5. Extensive standard library
-"- Asynchronous operations\n",
+6. Asynchronous operations
-"- Everything is an object in python\n"
+7. Everything is an object in python